25 Minute Reading Time

 But, how would you feel if we told you that you don’t need to manually organize your business with spreadsheets or some other inefficient method of working?

-The cloud-based smart workshop software provided by Katana can assist you with all of the points that’s been mentioned in this manufacturing guide for small businesses.
+The cloud-based Smart Manufacturing Software provided by Katana can assist you with all of the points that’s been mentioned in this manufacturing guide for small businesses.

 1. Means of Managing Inventory

 Real-time inventory control and optimization means you can check finished products and raw materials from one dashboard.

 Automated inventory transactions give you up-to-date information on current inventory stocked.